MathiasReichardt/HypermediaUi/README.md

-# hypermedia UI
+# Hypermedia UI
-This is an experimental UI to generically process Siren speaking Https servers.
+This is an *experimental* UI to generically process Siren speaking Https servers.
+Note that it is developed to access Siren APIs which format Actions using a accessable class link which delivers a JsonSchema.

+This Client is (for now) designed to work with the [WebApiHypermediaExtensions project](https://github.com/bluehands/WebApiHypermediaExtensions).
+Use the demoserver "CarShack" from this project to have a quick compliant backend.

+There will be bugs and it is not very fault tollerant.
+Be nice to the UI :)

 #Todo List
 Clean up all the code todos :)

 ## UI
 - use rel of hypermedia links to name breadcrums buttons -> add to ApiPath
 - fold action form by default to save screen space
 - breadcrums:  for query pagination use a drop down button containing all with same url but different query string to save space